thumbnail image

 Apparently this is a special skill.
 This talk, where I explain what a container is in a few lines of go, has been well-received, or you might want to watch me build a debugger from scratch.

-And C, if I really have to.
-Go is really my language of choice these days, and I'm good enough at it that I'm a Google Developer Expert in Go.
-Some things are on my GitHub profile (and ask me about the projects that aren't open source).
+I spent the first, well, many years of my professional life writing and architecting portable network stack implementations in C. Go is really my language of choice these days, and I'm good enough at it that I'm a Google Developer Expert in Go.
+Check out my GitHub profile for more.

 Writing

-As well as my own Medium posts and the Aqua Security blog, I've written for numerous sites and magazines.
-I'm also an O'Reilly author - check out my book on Container Security, Kubernetes Security (co-authored with Michael Hausenblas), or my guide to Containerizing your Go Code.
+As well as my own Medium posts, I've written for numerous sites and magazines such as Increment and The New Stack.
+I'm also an O'Reilly author - check out my books on Container Security, What is eBPF, Kubernetes Security (co-authored with Michael Hausenblas), or my guide to Containerizing your Go Code, and my latest book Learning eBPF.

 Speaking

-I've been honoured to speak at tech conferences around the world.
+I've been honoured to give keynotes and presentations at tech conferences around the world.
 My black belt talk on container namespaces won me a speaker award at DockerCon, and my dotGo talk on debuggers was the second most highly rated talk at dotConferences in 2017.

 Finding vulnerable containers with Grafeas